 Drill down data cubes

-- The gender pay gap used in the HRC report is defined as the difference between the average salary for women and the average salary for men, and is expressed as a percentage of the average salary for men.
+The gender pay gap used in the Public Service Workforce Data (PSWD) information is defined as the difference between the average salary for women and the average salary for men, and is expressed as a percentage of the average salary for men.
 Gender pay gap may also be calculated using median salaries.
+Agencies with small numbers of employees have not had their gender pay gaps reported due to the impact this may have on confidentiality or data quality.
+This follows guidance from Stats NZ on measuring organisational gender pay gaps.
+More information on analysing the gender pay gap within organisations can be found on the Ministry for Women website, including how it manages its own pay gap as a small agency.

-- The results in this report that have been derived from data sourced from the IDI, managed by Statistics NZ, are not official statistics, they have been created for research purposes.
-The opinions, findings, recommendations, and conclusions expressed in relation to these results are those of the State Services Commission, not Statistics NZ.
+The results in this report that have been derived from data sourced from the IDI, managed by Stats NZ, are not official statistics, they have been created for research purposes.
+The opinions, findings, recommendations, and conclusions expressed in relation to these results are those of the SSC, not Stats NZ.

-Access to the anonymised data from the IDI used in this report was provided by Statistics NZ in accordance with security and confidentiality provisions of the Statistics Act 1975.
+Access to the anonymised data from the IDI used in this report was provided by Stats NZ in accordance with security and confidentiality provisions of the Stats Act 1975.
 Only people authorised by the Statistics Act 1975 are allowed to see data about a particular person, household, business, or organisation, and the results in this report have been confidentialised to protect these groups from identification.

 Careful consideration has been given to the privacy, security, and confidentiality issues associated with using administrative and survey data in the IDI.
 Further detail can be found in the Privacy impact assessment for the Integrated Data Infrastructure available from www.stats. govt.nz.